Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 ## How it works

-The AI Proxy will mediate for you:
+The AI Proxy will mediate the following for you:

 * Request and response formats appropriate for the configured `provider` and `route_type`
 * The following service request coordinates (unless the model is self-hosted):